Tunnel-Labs/typegeese/readme.md

 }
 ```

-when the schema change requires a migration, you can export a `Model_migration` function from the file to apply those migrations:
+When the schema change requires a migration, you can export a `Model_migration` function from the file to apply those migrations:

 ```typescript
 // ./user/v2-add-username.ts